by WHTM-TV/27 Editors (and K.M. Richards)

 Other local shows on the schedule, somehow fit around the network schedule in once-weekly airings, included What's It Worth (a panel of local antique experts evaluating and classifying all sorts of objects to determine the value of same), Skyline Towers (musical program in an "imaginative night club setting" featuring local group the Al Morrison Trio and vocalists Ed Baekey and Anita Lawrence) and Beat the Bench (an audience participation quiz show dealing with sports in the news).

 Only three months after going on the air, channel 71 introduced the area's first mobile unit, first used to cover the Pennsylvania National Horse Show and then a variety of other major events, including the Christmas Balloon Parade, a birthday party for President Dwight D. Eisenhower in Hershey, and Central Pennsylvania's first telethon – with stage, screen, radio and TV stars and benefitting United Cerebral Palsy – from the stage of the Harrisburg Community Theatre ... all before the end of 1953.
-They also provided live coverage of what was one of the largest fires Harrisburg ever suffered to date, arriving on the scene of the burning John Stapf Co. warehouse within 10 minutes after the first alarm was sounded on New Year's Eve 1953.
+They also provided live coverage of what was one of the largest fires Harrisburg had suffered to that point in time, arriving on the scene of the burning John Stapf Co. warehouse within 10 minutes after the first alarm was sounded on New Year's Eve 1953.

 Early WTPA staff member Fred Leuschner later recalled in his book My Memories: "When we finally hit the air July 6, 1953, we felt we were in heaven.
 Everything we did was new.
 We created as we went and innovated about everything we did because nobody had done it before.
 We did everything.
 We created the shows, built the sets, operated the cameras, announced, and directed the programs.
 There were so many interesting personalities that it's hard to remember many of them.
 However, one time a guest brought in a bobcat that got loose and ran all over the studio, scratching the guest so severely that he had to be taked to the hospital for treatment.
 Although the time periods changed, we had a cowboy band on early in the evenings, often at 6:00pm, featuring Bud Messner and His Skyliners who played and sang and developed quite a following.
 In the early evenings, we did a few 15 minute shows.
 One was called Our Commonwealth, a take off on the Commonwealth of Pennsylvania, produced by Bill Richards of the Pennsylvania Historical and Museum Commission.
 He brought in curators from historical sites around the state.
 Another was a medical show produced by Dorothy Schaull for the Dauphin County Medical Society featuring local doctors who discussed recent medical developments."

-In addition to the local programming, channel 71 carried a variety of NBC shows (although nowhere near the entire network schedule, including You Bet Your Life with Groucho Marx, as well as syndicated offerings Superman and Inner Sanctum.
+In addition to the local programming, channel 71 carried a variety of NBC shows (although nowhere near the entire network schedule), including You Bet Your Life with Groucho Marx, as well as syndicated offerings Superman and Inner Sanctum.

 With WCMB operating on a low-UHF channel (albeit with lesser quality programming), WTPA began to realize that they also needed to be on that end of the dial to maintain any semblance of viability, and on March 31, 1955 they filed with the FCC to have the channel 21 allocation in nearby Lancaster swapped with theirs and then move there.
 Unfortunately, WNOW-TV/49 York had the same idea and had filed for a similar allocation table revision two days earlier.
 The FCC denied both petitions on May 19, but on July 18 Newhouse refiled, this time including the claim that they had reached an agreement with the current channel 21 permit holder (WLAN-TV) to relinquish the frequency in exchange for a $7,500 payment.
 That petition remained active as the FCC began taking comments in the deintermixture hearings and the following year, WTPA joined WCMB, WHP, WNOW and WSBA-TV/43 York in favoring the deletion of their lone VHF competitor's channel 8 allocation.
 That was also rejected, and in early 1957 both WTPA and WNOW asked for channel 33 to be assigned in their communities in the aftermath of WEEU-TV Reading having gone dark on that channel in the summer of 1955.
 Like all of the previous attempts, the FCC also denied those.

 And then Shepard and Smith blinked.
 Channel 27 abruptly went dark April 10, 1957; a subsequently released balance sheet for 1956 showed a deficit of $106,500 on current assets of $72,866 and $285,619 in total assets.
 By week's end, the two stations had filed a unique application to change facilities between them.
 The way it was explained in Broadcasting was that WTPA would purchase WCMB-TV (including its channel) for $150,000 and WCMB-TV in turn would operate on channel 71 upon returning to the air.
-Newhouse also asked for a power increase to 1 megawatt upon beginning operation on channel 27.
+Newhouse also asked for a power increase upon beginning operation on channel 27.
 The FCC approved the unusual request quickly, on May 18 and WTPA moved to its new channel two weeks later, on June 1.
 It has been there ever since -- and is still with ABC, more than 60 years later -- although it now transmits on VHF channel 10 as WHTM-TV.

 Thus did a UHF, originally trapped on a high channel with a less-than-attractive network affiliation and suffering from competition not only from a powerful VHF but from other stations on the UHF band, have the fates turn favorably in their direction and provide a path to viability.